psauliere/netatmo/README.md

 `display.py`: display module, called by `netatmo.py` every 10 minutes.
 It reads `data.json` and displays the data on the screen.
 So if you choose another screen, or wish to change the display, you just have to adapt or rewrite this file.
 If no supported screen is present, `display.py` draws the image of the display into a `image.bmp` file.
 See below (`image.bmp`) for an example of display.

-If you want to customize the display, just copy `display.py` to `custom_display.py` et edit the copy.
+If you want to customize the display, just copy `display.py` to `custom_display.py` and edit the copy.
 If `netatmo.py` finds a file named `custom_display.py`, it calls this one instead of `display.py`.

 Files created by the program: